-The nightmare began in Autumn, 1996.
+The nightmare began in the Autumn, of 1996.
 A neighbour had a rooster, which is fine and dandy because this is the country.
-But this bird was on the late shift and began work anytime from 1.30am, seven days a week.
+But this bird was on the late shift and began work anytime from 1.30 am, seven days a week.
 I worked out what the problem was.
 Most roosters crow at the first hint of morning light.
 This chap was kept in a coop where approaching car lights might have appeared as dawn.

 It’s bad to be woken by a rooster, but worse when it does not belong to you.
 And much, much worse when the neighbour couldn’t care less.